-Use this 60-second self-check to see whether your dizziness needs emergency care now, neurology review within 24 hours, or a vestibular specialist within a week.
-Built on the same emergency-medicine rules used in casualty departments.
+This vertigo red flag check is a 60-second self-check to see whether your dizziness needs emergency care now, neurology review within 24 hours, or a vestibular specialist within a week.
+It uses the same emergency-medicine rules used in casualty departments.

 60-Second Vertigo Red-Flag Self-Check